Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering: Experiments

 \subsubsection{Editing Baselines}

-For comparison, we consider three kinds of model editing methods: (1) Model weight updating methods: Fine-tuning~\cite{zhu2020modifying} edits the entire model weights by language modeling the edited knowledge.
+For comparison, we consider three kinds of model editing methods: (1) Model weight updating methods: Fine-tuning~\cite{zhu2020modifying} edits the model weights by language modeling the edited knowledge.
 ROME~\cite{meng2022locating} and MEMIT~\cite{meng2022mass} focus on identifying and updating particular neurons associated with the knowledge that needs editing.
 (2) Auxiliary models methods: SEARC~\cite{mitchell2022memory} trains an extra language model to store updated knowledge, and it switches to the auxiliary model when answering questions relevant to the edited facts.
-Details about the auxiliary models for different language models are included in Appendix~\ref{exp_detail}.
-(3) In-context learning-based method: Mello~\cite{zhong2023mquake} edits model outputs with multi-round conversations.
+(3) RAG-based methods: Mello~\cite{zhong2023mquake} and DeepEdit~\cite{wang2024deepedit} represent cutting-edge editing methods for multi-hop questions, employing multi-round conversations to edit model outputs.
+Additionally, the Subgraph Retriever (SR)~\cite{zhang2022subgraph} introduces an advanced knowledge retrieval approach for multi-hop question-answering tasks.
+We adapt their retrieval method as a baseline.